 Alaska cruises top many a seafarer's bucket list, offering exposure to jaw-dropping scenery, rugged pursuits like dogsledding and hiking, and up-close encounters with fauna that include bald eagles, moose and whales -- not to mention some of the freshest and tastiest salmon and king crab legs found anywhere.

-Add to that perks such as included gratuities, free alcohol, gourmet food, impeccable service, access to butlers and concierges, fewer fellow passengers and more intimate, personalized shore excursion experiences, and a luxury Alaska cruise can be an incredible vacation.
+What is the best luxury Alaska cruise?
 Below, we'll tell you what, exactly, luxury Alaskan cruises are, which lines offer them and what sets the offerings of those lines apart from what you'll find with more mainstream lines.

 In Alaska, where the scenery and sights are larger than life, there's a huge benefit to being on a small ship.
 Because luxury cruise ships are smaller and carry fewer passengers than mainstream vessels, you won't have to jostle through crowds to snag a prime viewing spot on deck when whales are breeching in the distance, and it's likely that your shore excursion groups will be smaller, leading to a more personalized experience.

 Luxury cruise lines sailing to Alaska often call on more off-the-beaten path places, too.
 For example, Seabourn routinely calls on Wrangell, Alaska and Klemtu, British Columbia on its Alaska itineraries, neither of which are common stops for most mainstream Alaskan cruise lines.

 The smaller-sized luxury ships are also able to get closer to glaciers than their mainstream counterparts, visiting the rarely-seen North and South Sawyer Glaciers at the end of Tracy Arm Fjord, for example.